 Management is responsible for the other information.
-The other information comprises the information included in the Annual Registration Statement and the Annual Report, but does not include the consolidated financial statements and the separate financial statements as well as my auditor's report thereon.
-The aforesaid other information is expected to be made available to me after the date of this auditor's report.
+The other information comprises the information included in the annual report, but does not include the consolidated financial statements and the separate financial statements and my auditor's report thereon.
+The annual report is expected to be made available to me after the date of this auditor's report.